 Many members of the Federal family are eligible to apply for coverage under the Federal Long Term Care Insurance Program (FLTCIP) including Federal and U.S. Postal Service employees and annuitants, active and retired members of the uniformed services, and qualified relatives.
 Check the lists below to see if you are eligible to apply for coverage:

-- U.S. Postal Service (USPS) employees in positions that convey eligibility for the Federal Employees Health Benefits Program (whether or not they are actually enrolled in FEHB)
+- U.S. Postal Service (USPS) employees in positions that convey eligibility for the FEHB Program (whether or not they are actually enrolled)

-- Active Members of the Selected Reserve (Members of the Individual Ready Reserve are NOT eligible to apply)
+- Active members of the Selected Reserve (members of the Individual Ready Reserve are not eligible to apply)

 - Tennessee Valley Authority employees (even though they may not be eligible for FEHB coverage)